Baby Sweating in Sleep – Causes & Solutions

 2. Sleep Apnea

 It has been observed that sometimes, despite a controlled room temperature, babies sweat at night.
-This is because of a condition called hyperhidrosis or excessive sweating.
-Children suffering from hyperhidrosis also have sweaty hands and feet.
-However, this is not a serious condition and can be cured by a specialist.
+This could be because of a condition called hyperhidrosis or excessive sweating.
+Although it is not a common cause in children, those suffering from hyperhidrosis also have sweaty hands and feet.
+However, it is not a serious condition and can be cured by a specialist.
 The treatment may involve a surgical procedure, or may even be cured non-surgically, by applying ointments or administering oral medication.
-Make sure to consult a dermatologist to determine the treatment your baby needs.
+Be sure to consult a dermatologist to determine the treatment your baby needs.

 Here is a list of simple steps that you can follow, in order to keep a check on night sweating in babies.